Chomsky's TheorySecondary students aged 12-14 in bottle green cardigans discussing Chomsky's language theory in class

 Chomsky's Hierarchy

 Chomsky's critique of behaviorist theories, such as those proposed by B.F.
-Skinner, centers on their inability to account for the complex and creative nature of language.
-He argues that behavioral reinforcement alone cannot sufficiently explain the rapidity and precision with which children acquire their native language.
+Skinner, centres on their inability to account for the complex and creative nature of language.
+He argues that behavioural reinforcement alone cannot sufficiently explain the rapidity and precision with which children acquire their native language.

 Instead, he suggests that children possess an innate language acquisition mechanism, which enables them to naturally grasp the underlying grammatical structures of any language they are exposed to.